 If you notice signs of fungus on your marijuana plants, take action immediately.
 Natural remedies such as application of a basic (alkaline) solution can kill existing mildew or mold filaments.
 For example, milk has an alkaline pH and can be sprayed onto plants at full strength or diluted 1-to-1 with water.
 Alternatively, adding sodium bicarbonate or potassium bicarbonate to water makes an effective spray.

 Keeping the air free of fungal spores is another important step for fungal disease control on edibles.
 AiroClean420 is the top air purification system in the cannabis production business.
-The technology used by AiroClean420 was originally developed by NASA for use in preventing plant diseases in agricultural environments in outer space.
+The technology used by AiroClean420 was originally developed for NASA for use in preventing plant diseases in agricultural environments in outer space.
 Here on Earth, AiroClean420 has proven to be perfectly equipped for fungal disease control on edibles.
 By neutralizing potentially harmful pathogens, AiroClean420 ensures that harvested cannabis buds can be used to create tinctures and oils for use in marijuana edibles.
 Contact us today to learn more about using AiroClean420 to prevent fungal contamination of edibles.